rmind/tlsf/README.md

 ## Caveats

+The TLSF-INT and TLSF-EXT currently require at least word-aligned base pointer; it is also the alignment guarantee provided by both variations.
 The allocator uses a minimum allocation unit of 32.
 That is, any given sizes will be rounded up to the minimum block size (MBS) of 32 bytes/units.